Bqtty/Bqtty/README.md

-## Greetings, newcomer, to my profile.
+## ⚠️Greetings, newcomer, to my profile.
 Brace yourself, for the journey ahead is filled with trials.
-Let us embark upon it together.⚠️##
+Let us embark upon it together.⚠️

 ##-> Expertise in multiple lanaguages